You are currently viewing What is a Radiant Cooktop?

 FAQs

-• Is it permissible to utilize any variety of cookware on a radiant cooktop?
+2. Is it okay to use any kind of cookware on a radiant cooktop?

 As an Amazon Associate I earn from qualifying purchases.